NEW ITEMS ADDED TO SALE SECTION - Up to 50% off - Shop Now!

 All of the corn plant is used, creating animal feed and many industrial products.

 Vegware’s compostable catering disposables can biodegrade in under 12 weeks in commercial composting, which provides the perfect balance of microbes, moisture and warmth.
-Our Environmental team offer our clients unparalleled zero waste support – see point 2 in our Composting FAQ.

 Where there is no access to industrial composting, used Vegware should be put in general waste.
 Vegware’s takeaway packaging is made from plants, not plastic, using lower carbon, renewable or recycled materials, and these sustainability benefits still apply no matter what happens to them after use.